 Fortunately, I am also frequently privy to comments and messages from mothers relating how the process of becoming a mother led them to see the dairy industry for what it truly is: an assault on motherhood and bodily sovereignty.
 The poignant insights these mothers relate articulate a uniquely powerful perspective that I believe deserves a larger audience.
-And so I am grateful to announce the launch of the Mothers Against Dairy campaign, a year-round project devoted to elevating the stories of vegan mothers for whom motherhood influenced their decision to reject dairy and go vegan, as well as reflections from mothers who were already vegan before becoming a parent, but whose mothering relationship deeply reinforced for them the injustice of dairy farming.
+For this reason, I founded Mothers Against Dairy , a year-round campaign devoted to showcasing the stories of vegan mothers for whom motherhood influenced their decision to reject dairy and go vegan, as well as reflections from mothers who were already vegan before becoming a parent, but whose mothering relationship deeply reinforced for them the injustice of dairy farming.

 When I became pregnant with my son, Noah, I initially planned to breastfeed for no longer than six months.
 In my naivety, I assumed I would pump and freeze enough milk for him to last through his first year of life.
 At the time, I had no clue how exhausting and time consuming pumping would be for me (not to mention my lack of freezer space).
 And then, on top of it all, my son refused my pumped milk!
 He refused all bottles and would only breast feed directly, which he’s still doing today at 18 months.

 But it soon became clear that I was naturally producing an abundance of milk, so I made the decision to continue pumping when I could in order to donate my labor of love to infants in need.
 To date, I’ve been blessed with the opportunity to share more than 1,000 ounces of my breast milk with three infants in need.
 But this was a conscious decision on my part, and for me that distinction can’t be emphasized enough; it’s one of the reasons I am vegan.